jwliao-ai/jwliao-ai/README.md

 I'm an undergrad majoring in AI at Institute of Artificial Intelligence and Robotics (IAIR) at Xi'an Jiaotong University.
 I was a visiting student at University of California, Berkeley 2023 Fall.

-Currently I am a RA on Agent tech advised by Weinan Zhang at APEX at Shanghai Jiao Tong University.
+Currently I am an RA on Agent tech advised by Weinan Zhang at APEX at Shanghai Jiao Tong University.

 I was once a research assistant intern on Deep Reinforcement Learning, RLHF and Federated Learning in Ju Ren's group at Depart. of Computer Science and Technology, Tsinghua University from Sep.
 2023 to Apr.
 2024.